microsoft/vscode-docs/docs/remote/ssh.md

 ## SSH host specific settings

-VS Code's local user settings are also reused when you are connected to a SSH host.
+VS Code's local user settings are also reused when you are connected to an SSH host.
 While this keeps your user experience consistent, you may want to vary some of these settings between your local machine and each host.
-Fortunately, once you have connected to a host, you can also set host specific settings by running the **Preferences: Open Remote Settings** command from the Command Palette (`kbstyle(F1)`) or by clicking on the "Remote" tab in the settings editor.
+Fortunately, once you have connected to a host, you can also set host specific settings by running the **Preferences: Open Remote Settings** command from the Command Palette (`kbstyle(F1)`) or by selecting on the **Remote** tab in the settings editor.
 These will override any local settings you have in place whenever you connect to the host.

 ## Known limitations

 ### Remote - SSH limitations

 - Using key based authentication is strongly recommended.
 Passwords and other tokens entered for [alternate authentication methods](/docs/remote/troubleshooting.md#enabling-alternate-ssh-authentication-methods) are not saved.
-- Windows and macOS SSH Hosts are **not** yet supported.
+- Windows and macOS SSH hosts are **not** yet supported.
 (Windows and macOS clients **are** supported.)
 - Linux hosts must have Bash (`/bin/bash`), `tar`, and either `curl` or `wget` installed.
 - PuTTY is not supported on Windows.
 - You cannot drag files out of the File Explorer to your local filesystem to copy them.
-- Local proxy settings are not reused on the remote host which can prevent extensions from working unless the appropriate proxy information is configured on the remote host (for example global `HTTP_PROXY` or `HTTPS_PROXY` environment variables with the appropriate proxy information).
+- Local proxy settings are not reused on the remote host, which can prevent extensions from working unless the appropriate proxy information is configured on the remote host (for example global `HTTP_PROXY` or `HTTPS_PROXY` environment variables with the appropriate proxy information).
-- See [here for a list of active issues](https://aka.ms/vscode-remote/ssh/issues) on GitHub that are tagged with SSH.
+- See [here for a list of active issues](https://aka.ms/vscode-remote/ssh/issues) related to SSH.

 ### Extension limitations

 Many extensions will work on remote SSH hosts modification.
 However, in some cases, certain features may require changes.
-If you run into an extension issue, [see here for a summary of common problems and solutions](/docs/remote/troubleshooting.md#extensiont-tips) that you can mention to the extension author when reporting the issue.
+If you run into an extension issue, there is [a summary of common problems and solutions](/docs/remote/troubleshooting.md#extensiont-tips) that you can mention to the extension author when reporting the issue.

 ## Common questions

-### How do I setup a SSH client on ...?
+### How do I set up an SSH client on ...?

 See [Installing a supported SSH client](/docs/remote/troubleshooting.md#installing-a-supported-ssh-client) for details.

-### How do I setup a SSH server on ...?
+### How do I set up an SSH server on ...?

-See [Installing a supported SSH server](/docs/remote/troubleshooting.md#installing-a-supported-ssh-server) for details on setting up a SSH server for your host.
+See [Installing a supported SSH server](/docs/remote/troubleshooting.md#installing-a-supported-ssh-server) for details on setting up an SSH server for your host.

 ### Can I sign into my SSH server with another/additional authentication mechanism like a password?